Lithuania–Mexico relations: History

 Early contact between Lithuania and Mexico occurred with the immigration of over 700 primarily Lithuanian Jews to Mexico between 1900 and 1950.
+As a result, the Justo Sierra Synagogue 71 in Mexico City was created to replicate the destroyed Shavel Synagogue in Šiauliai, Lithuania.

 In 1918, Lithuania obtained its independence after World War I and after 123 years as part of the Russian Empire.
 On 5 May 1921, Mexico recognized Lithuania's independence.
 Both nations established diplomatic relations on 31 May 1938 in Washington, D.C. after the signing of a Treaty of Friendship.
 During World War II, Lithuania was occupied by both Nazi Germany and the Soviet Union and after the war, Lithuania was forcibly annexed by the Soviet Union in 1944.
 Mexico was one of the few nations to condemned and not recognize Soviet annexation of Lithuania.

 In March 1990, Lithuania obtained its independence after the Dissolution of the Soviet Union.
 Mexico recognized the independence of and re-established diplomatic relations with Lithuania on 5 November 1991.
 Since then, Mexico has been accredited to Lithuania from its embassy in Stockholm, Sweden and Lithuania has been accredited to Mexico from its embassy in Washington, D.C., United States.

-In January 2002 President Valdas Adamkus became the first Lithuanian head-of-state to pay an official visit to Mexico and was accompanied by Foreign Minister Antanas Valionis.
-During President Adamkus visit he met with Mexican President Vicente Fox.
+In January 2002, President Valdas Adamkus became the first Lithuanian head-of-state to pay an official visit to Mexico and was accompanied by Foreign Minister Antanas Valionis.
+During President Adamkus' visit, he met with Mexican President Vicente Fox.
 The purpose of the visit was to promote political dialogue and cooperation at the highest level.
-In June 2002, the first meeting of Lithuanian-Mexican bilateral political consultation was held in Vilnius, co-chaired by the Lithuanian Secretary of State of the Ministry of Foreign Affairs, Evaldas Ignatavičius and Mexican Undersecretary of Foreign Affairs, Miguel Marín.
+In June 2002, the first meeting of Lithuanian-Mexican bilateral political consultation was held in Vilnius, co-chaired by the Lithuanian Secretary of State of the Ministry of Foreign Affairs, Evaldas Ignatavičius, and Mexican Undersecretary of Foreign Affairs, Miguel Marín.
 In February 2003, Mexico opened an honorary consulate in Vilnius.
+In 2004, Lithuanian President Arturas Paulauskas traveled to Guadalajara, Mexico to attend the 3rd European Union, Latin America and the Caribbean Summit.
 In 2008, President Adamkus returned on a second visit to Mexico and met with Mexican President Felipe Calderón.

-In 2009, Mexican Foreign Minister Patricia Espinosa Cantellano and Lithuanian Foreign Minister Vygaudas Ušackas met during the 119th Session of the Committee of Ministers of the Council of Europe held in Madrid, Spain, to establish a diplomatic exchange project in order to share knowledge about Latin America, with a view to the Lithuanian Presidency of the Council of the European Union in 2013.
+In 2009, Mexican Foreign Minister Patricia Espinosa Cantellano and Lithuanian Foreign Minister Vygaudas Ušackas met during the 119th Session of the Committee of Ministers of the Council of Europe held in Madrid, Spain; their aim was to establish a diplomatic exchange project in order to share knowledge about Latin America, with a view to the Lithuanian Presidency of the Council of the European Union in 2013.

-In 2018, celebrations took place in Mexico City to celebrate the centenary of Lithuania's independence which was attended by the Ambassador of Lithuania accredited to Mexico and resident in the United States and members of the Lithuanian-Mexican community.
+In 2018, celebrations took place in Mexico City to celebrate the centenary of Lithuania's independence, which was attended by the Ambassador of Lithuania accredited to Mexico and resident in the United States and members of the Lithuanian-Mexican community.

+In 2023, both nations celebrated 85 years of diplomatic relations.
+In June 2024, Claudia Sheinbaum was elected as President of Mexico.
+Her paternal grandparents immigrated to Mexico from Lithuania in the 1920s.